zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     Using Web App for Containers, you can streamline CI/CD with Docker Hub, Azure Container Registry, and GitHub.
 Automate and simplify your container image deployments through continuous integration/continuous deployment (CI/CD) capabilities with Docker Hub, Azure Container Registry, and Azure DevOps.
 App Service creates an association with the selected repository, so your apps are updated each time your source code changes.
 Schedule performance and quality tests in staging environment, and use deployment slots to swap staging to production in seconds, or roll back to previous versions without downtime.

-4. We've heard about Azure Active Directory B2C to manage application users, but we are not sure how that would work with our open source application.
+4. We've heard about Azure Active Directory B2C to manage application users, but we are not sure how that would work with our open-source application.

-    Azure AD B2C is a highly available, global, identity management service for customer-facing applications that scales to hundreds of millions of identities.
+    Azure AD B2C is a highly available, global identity management service for customer-facing applications that scales to hundreds of millions of identities.
 It can be easily integrated across mobile and web platforms.
 Your customers can log on to all your applications through fully customizable experiences by using their existing social accounts or by creating new credentials.

     - Protect your consumer's identities
     - Login with social media accounts